Multi-tracer power spectra and bispectra: Formalism: Summary and conclusion

 The results presented here do not consider correlations between the various parameters, within the Fisher matrix formalism, but address only the case of the conditional $\fnll$ error.
 Correlations are important since the power of the multi-tracer approach can be applied to reducing or breaking the various degeneracies between parameters.
 In order to fully investigate the parametric behaviour of the multi-tracer technique we need to perform a complete Fisher analysis, including the various parameters of the model.
-This is the subject of the follow-up paper of this work.
+This is the subject of the follow-up paper \cite{Karagiannis:2023}.

+We considered only the full shape of the power spectrum and bispectrum.
+We leave the study of the possible gains when using different types of data compression of the bispectrum for follow-up work.
+Future work will also investigate the inclusion of relativistic and wide-angle effects, which have been shown to be important in the multi-tracer power spectrum and single-tracer bispectrum.

-\acknowledgments We thank Daisuke Yamauchi for helpful clarifications of their work \cite{Yamauchi:2014ioa}.
+\acknowledgments We acknowledge an anonymous reviewer for comments that helped us significantly improve the paper.
+We thank Daisuke Yamauchi for helpful clarifications of their work \cite{Yamauchi:2014ioa}.
 DK and RM are supported by the South African Radio Astronomy Observatory and the National Research Foundation (Grant No.\ 75415).
 JF is supported by Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) through the research grants UIDB/04434/2020 and UIDP/04434/2020 and through the Investigador FCT Contract No.\ 2020.02633.CEECIND/CP1631/CT0002.
 SC acknowledges support from the `Departments of Excellence 2018-2022' Grant (L.\,232/2016) awarded by the Italian Ministry of University and Research (\textsc{mur}) and from the `Ministero degli Affari Esteri della Cooperazione Internazionale (\textsc{maeci}) -- Direzione Generale per la Promozione del Sistema Paese Progetto di Grande Rilevanza ZA18GR02.
-CC is supported by the UK Science \& Technology Facilities Council Consolidated Grant ST/P000592/1.
+CC is supported by the UK Science \& Technology Facilities Council Consolidated Grant ST/T000341/1.
 JF, SC and CC thank the University of the Western Cape for supporting a visit to Cape Town, during which this work was initiated.
-This work made use of the South African Centre for High Performance Computing, under the project {\em Cosmology with Radio Telescopes,} ASTRO-0945.
+This work made use of the South African Centre for High Performance Computing, under the project {\it Cosmology with Radio Telescopes,} ASTRO-0945.